carelvwyk/bitgo-docs/index.html.md

 http://$BITGO_EXPRESS_HOST:3080/api/v1/wallet/$WALLETID/fanoutunspents
 ```

-Take all the wallet's unspents (that match the selection criteria, such as minimum confirm count) and spread them into a higher number of unspents.
+Take all the wallet's unspents (that match the selection criteria, such as minimum confirm count) and redistributes them into a higher number of equal-sized unspents.

 ### Parameters